Tarsiciosh/EssentialFeed/NOTES.md

 - run the app -> no more cache misses
 [optimize CoreData implementation to reduce cache misses] (don't commit the logs)
 - run the app again and go to the bottom very fast -> some images where loaded 5 times
-- in CellController
+- in FeedImageCellController:
-- there are loadings in cell for row, in prefetch rows and on retry
+- there are loadings in cell for row, in prefetch rows and on retry (didRequestImage)
 - write a test to prove that we understand the problem and once it's resolved we won't have regressions
-- in FeedUIIntegrationTests (at the bottom:
+- in FeedUIIntegrationTests (at the bottom)
 T) test_feedImageView_doesNotLoadImageAgainUntilPreviousRequestCompletes
 (based on test_feedImageView_cancelsImageURLPreloadingWhenNotNearVisibleAnymore)
 - refactor to have one image